Sichuan (pop 84 million) November 2014

 5. Site of Tianyi Workshop for Jiannanchun Liquor, Mianzhu, Sichuan.

 I caught the bus at 06:40 to Chengdu.
-The normally 10 hour trip took 8 hours.
+The normally 10-hour trip took 8 hours.
 We went through spectacular mountains before coming down onto the flat plains around Chengdu.
 As my hostel was in north Chengdu, I asked to be let off at one of the metro stations.
 I think bus drivers take a course in asshole to qualify.
 Our bus driver was beyond unpleasant.

 CHENGDU (pop 4.1 million)

 I took a city bus to the Tomb of Wang Jian (847-918) and the drivers were likewise.
-Wang Jian was the emperor of the Shu kingdom and is buried in the only above ground tomb in China.
+Wang Jian was the emperor of the Shu Kingdom and is buried in the only above-ground tomb in China.
 The tomb itself is decorated with 24 musicians playing different instruments.
 It is the best carving of a musical troupe in China and his sculpture, the best lifelike carving of a Chinese king.

 I then went to the Wenshu Temple, a Tang dynasty monastery, to hear the monks chant at 18:00.

-Mao Zedong Statue (1967) is a 30 m (98.4 ft) tall marble sculpture located in Tianfu Squareand that depicts Mao Zedong with an outstretched arm.
+Mao Zedong Statue (1967) is a 30 m (98.4 ft) tall marble sculpture located in Tianfu Square that depicts Mao Zedong with an outstretched arm.
 This is the largest Mao statue in the country.

 Du Fu’s Thatched Cottage